William Gopallawa: Political career

-In 1926, Gopallawa contested and won in the Matale Urban Council Elections and served continuously in the council for a period of 13 years from 1926 to 1939.
-He served as the chairman of the Matale Urban Council for 5 years, at his office he was the youngest Urban Council Chairman in Ceylon at that time.
-In 1936, Gopallawa unsuccessfully contested for the Matale seat at the State Council Elections in 1936.
-In 1939, the Kandy Municipal Council was established and Gopallawa was appointed as the first Municipal Commissioner of Kandy.
-He served in that capacity throughout World War II and acquitted himself for efficiency during the great floods in 1950.
-In 1951, he was appointed as Municipal Commissioner of Colombo Municipal Council and served until 1957, when he stepped down from the post.
+In 1926, Gopallawa contested and won in the Matale Urban Council elections, and served continuously in the council for a period of 13 years from 1926 to 1939.
+He served as the chairman of the Matale Urban Council for 5 years, and was the youngest Urban Council Chairman in Ceylon at the time.
+In 1936, Gopallawa unsuccessfully contested for the Matale seat in the 1936 Ceylonese State Council elections.

+In 1939, the Kandy Municipal Council was established and Gopallawa was appointed as the first municipal commissioner of Kandy.
+He served in this capacity throughout World War II and acquitted himself for efficiency during the intense floods in 1950.
+In 1951, he was appointed as municipal commissioner of the Colombo Municipal Council and served until 1957, when he stepped down from the post.
 He was appointed a Member of the Order of the British Empire in the 1953 Coronation Honours.